jfrog/helm-hub-sync/README.md

 A command line tool to synchronize [Helm Hub](https://github.com/helm/hub) repositories with [JFrog Artifactory](https://jfrog.com/artifactory/)

+## Why do I need this

+That's a really good question to begin with!
+Helm Hub used to be a proper repository that contained all charts themselves and in essence was a central registry for Helm charts.
+While the new UI is super awesome, you might still want to have a single central location where you can find the Helm charts for your organization. `artisync-hub` helps you maintain a virtual repository in Artifactory that can be that single source of truth, using the configuration from Helm Hub.

 ## Environment variables

 To run the app, you'll need to set a few command line variables